-Because giving advice is not an easy task if we really want to make a difference in God's eyes.
+Because giving advice is not an easy task if we really want to make a difference.
+Learn how to do it in the following article.

 “Listen to the advice and accept the correction, so that you are wise the rest of your days.
 There are many plans in the heart of man, but the Lord's advice will remain. ”Proverbs 19:20-21